saurabhchoudhury/architecture-center/docs/guide/pillars.md

 Here are some broad security areas to consider.

-> This is not meant to be comprehensive security guidance.
-We provide some useful links at the end.

 ### Identity management

 Consider using Azure Active Directory (Azure AD) to authenticate and authorize users.
 Azure AD is a fully managed identity and access management service.
 You can use it to create domains that exist purely on Azure, or integrate with your on-premise Active Directory identities.
-Azure AD also ntegrates with Office365, Dynamics CRM Online, and many third-party SaaS applications.
-For consumer-facing applications, Azure Active Directory B2C lets users authenticate with their existing social accounts (such as Facebook, Google, or LinkedIn), or create a new user account that is managed by Azure Active Directory.
+Azure AD also integrates with Office365, Dynamics CRM Online, and many third-party SaaS applications.
+For consumer-facing applications, Azure Active Directory B2C lets users authenticate with their existing social accounts (such as Facebook, Google, or LinkedIn), or create a new user account that is managed by Azure AD.

-If you need to integrate an on-premise Active Directory environment with an Azure network, there are several possible approaches, depending on your requirements.
-See the [Identity Management][identity-ref-arch] reference architectures.
+If you want to integrate an on-premise Active Directory environment with an Azure network, several approaches are possible, depending on your requirements.
+For more information, see our [Identity Management][identity-ref-arch] reference architectures.

 ### Protect your infrastructure